 In this study we have described a transcriptional signature in adipose tissue from subjects with acromegaly.
-We identified 157 adipose tissue transcripts altered in acromegaly.
+We identified 103 adipose tissue transcripts altered in acromegaly.
 Some of these genes may be direct targets of increased GH or IGF-1 signaling in adipose tissue, whereas others may be secondary adaptations to this condition.

 The main limitation of our study is the small sample size.
-The fact that 6 of the 7 patients consistently had a uniform change of expression of these genes and that despite rigorous correction for multiple observations the changes were still significant, suggests that we are able to draw valid conclusions about adipose tissue in acromegalic patients even from this small cohort.
-Furthermore, as mentioned throughout this paper, our data agrees with several previous studies in animal models and patients.
+The fact that the patients consistently had a relatively uniform change of expression of these genes suggests that we are able to draw valid conclusions about adipose tissue in acromegalic patients even from this small cohort.
+Furthermore, as mentioned throughout, our data agrees with several previous studies in animal models and patients.
 The confirmation of these previously reported GH-dependent transcriptional changes strengthens our interpretation of other transcriptional changes.

 These data provide a variety of novel transcriptional changes that may be causative of the co-morbidities associated with acromegaly.
 Further studies in animals and cells using knockout or overexpression of specific transcripts may verify which of the changes is crucial in metabolic effects of GH in adipose tissue.